Frequently Asked Questions (FAQs)

 How do I make an appointment at Barwon Health North?

-For specialist and allied health services and medical imaging requests, ask your GP for a referral.
+For allied health services and medical imaging requests, ask your GP for a referral.

 No appointment is required for the Urgent Care Centre, as this is a walk-in service.